Bakkafrost gets Scottish ops on “right path” as group achieves record revenues

 Bakkafrost posted all-time-high Q4 and full-year revenues in 2022 of DKK 1.9 billion (USD 272.9 million, EUR 255 million) and DKK 7.13 billion (USD 1 billion, EUR 956.8 million) respectively.
 These were alongside operational earnings before interest and taxes (EBIT) of DKK 376 million (USD 54 million, EUR 50.5 million) for the quarter and a record DKK 1.7 billion (USD 244.1 million, EUR 228.1 million) for the full year.

 The Faroe Islands-headquartered company saw a Q4 2022 loss of DKK 154 million (USD 22.1 million, EUR 20.7 million) versus a loss of DKK 3 million (USD 430,932, EUR 402,958) a year previously.
-But for the full-year, profit exceeded DKK 1.34 billion (USD 192.5 million, EUR 179.8 million), up from DKK 964 million (USD 138.5 million, EUR 129.4 million) in 2021.
+The full-year, profit exceeded DKK 1.34 billion (USD 192.5 million, EUR 179.8 million), up from DKK 964 million (USD 138.5 million, EUR 129.4 million) in 2021.

 Bakkafrost is the largest salmon farming company in the Faroes and the second largest in Scotland, and while there are stark differences between the biological performances of the two operations – with the Faroes reporting all-time low sea lice levels and historically low mortality in Q4 2022, and Scotland continuing to be beset by challenges, particularly in October and November – there are signs the implementation of the producer’s “One Company” strategy merging the Faroese and Scottish organizations and builds on their strengths is starting to pay off.

-Delivering the latest results in Oslo, Norway, Bakkafrost CFO Høgni Dahl Jakobsen said last year’s Q4 farming conditions in Scotland followed the normal seasonal pattern, with more biological challenges compared to the first-half of the year, but he added that it’s now much better equipped to overcome these risks.
+Delivering the latest results in Oslo, Norway, Bakkafrost CFO Høgni Dahl Jakobsen said last year’s Q4 farming conditions in Scotland followed the normal seasonal pattern, with more biological challenges compared to the first-half of the year, but he added it’s now much better equipped to overcome these risks.

-The company also introduced a new 4,000-cubic-meter wellboat in Scotland with dual treatment and freshwater capabilities.
+The company introduced a new 4,000-cubic-meter wellboat in Scotland with dual treatment and freshwater capabilities.
 This lowered sea lice levels and reduced exceptional mortalities in the quarter, the company reported.

 Overall, Scottish mortality in Q4 2022 was lower than the year before, and Jakobsen said towards the end of the year mortality reduced even more, so Bakkafrost decided to reduce its harvest – letting the fish grow and gain both weight and value.
 As a result, it harvested its biggest fish in January, and the company’s harvest sizes in both January and February rose above 5 kilograms compared to an average of 3.3 kilograms a year ago.